wbrowar/craft-guide/README.md

 ![Guide widget](resources/img/guide-dashboard.png)

 Dragging a guide to the Dashboard area of the Organizer allows that guide to be added to a Guide widget.
 From there, a user can add a Guide widget to their dashboard and select this guide from the list of all guides in the Dashboard area.

 ---

+## Importing Guides

+Guides can be imported using the Guide utility found in the Utilities CP section.

+### Import Guide Templates
+Guide templates, assets, and guide data that are hosted in the [Craft Guide Templates](https://github.com/wbrowar/craft-guide-templates) repo can be downloaded and imported using this utility.

+When you click on the "Download Templates" button the repo will be downloaded into your site’s `storage` folder and get unzipped, then you will be presented with a list of guides templates that are available for import.
+You may decide which parts you would like to import by using the checkboxes found on each guide template.

+### Import Guide JSON
+You may export and import the guide data stored in the database using the Import Guide JSON utility.

+All of the guides in the Guide Organizer will be exported into JSON format that appears in the first textarea field.
+To move this data to another environment, follow the instructions on the page.

+_NOTE: Regardless of the import method, Guide will only add new guides into the database.
+When importing, Guide will ignore guide data with a `slug` that matches an existing guide’s slug._

+---